akathecradhe/reflectionToolkit/README.md

-HOW TO SETUP APPLICATION:
-1. Open MySQLWorkbench with your root account details and make sure to adapt your application.properties to match the below format).
+1. Open MySQLWorkbench with your root account details
-2. Run schema.sql
+2. Run schema.sql located in the group-6-logging-system folder
-3. Run data.sql
+3. Run data.sql located in the group-6-logging-system folder
 4. Run the application through your preferred method ie. Bootrun or running the jar files.
-4.5 Go to localhost:8080
+4.5 Go to localhost:8443
 5. Log into a user account for example - rowbo:hello123 - A new version of a user account is juan10:youtube4
 6. Navigate through each page and create/delete thought clouds of your choice.
 7. Log out